Supply Chain Optimization

 2. SAP

 SAP’s control tower capabilities sit within its Logistics Business Network and Integrated Business Planning modules.
-The platform provides visibility and exception management for companies already using SAP ERP, offering tight integration with order management, warehousing, and transportation systems.
+The platform provides visibility and exception management for companies already using SAP ERP, offering tight integration with order management, warehousing, and transportation systems without requiring third-party tools.

-Large enterprises standardized on SAP ERP who need visibility without integrating third-party control tower platforms.
-Operations where SAP already manages core supply chain transactions.
+IT directors and supply chain leaders at large enterprises standardized on SAP ERP who need visibility without integrating additional third-party control tower platforms.
+Operations where SAP already manages core supply chain transactions and a unified data model is non-negotiable.

 - Native ERP integration for order, inventory, and shipment visibility